GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * How does a system function interact with its environment?
 * How is the system being used or utilized and interacting with other external systems to satisfy user needs?

+  ***Rationale:  In my role, I need to check whether intended solution satisfies my user needs.***
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
 * What are the scenarios a system function is utilized in?
 * What is the necessary response time for an interface or a service?